Shirley Muldowney: Racing career

 Muldowney's success met enormous opposition from those who felt drag racing (or any form of motorsport, for that matter) was no place for women.
 Garlits has said about her:

 Now, if you ask who do I have the most respect for, I'd say Shirley Muldowney.
 She went against all odds.
 They didn't want her to race Top Fuel, the association, the racers, nobody...just Shirley.

 Muldowney noted, "NHRA fought me every inch of the way, but when they saw how a girl could fill the stands; they saw I was good for the sport."

-A crash in 1984 crushed her hands, pelvis, and legs, necessitating half a dozen operations and 18 months of therapy.
-Muldowney was sidelined for a long period, but returned to the circuit in the late 1980s.
+A crash in 1984 crushed Muldowney's hands, pelvis, and legs, necessitating half a dozen operations and 18 months of therapy.
+She was sidelined for a long period, but returned to the circuit in the late 1980s.
 She appeared on the Tonight Show with Johnny Carson on Feb.
 21, 1986, walking with a cane.
 She continued to race, mostly without major sponsorship, throughout the 1990s in IHRA competition, as well as match-racing events.
 She returned to the NHRA towards the end of her career, running select events until her retirement at the end of 2003.

 Muldowney was described by longtime drag racer Fred Farndon as the "best 'natural' driver (top fuel or funny car), no question."

-Her recent activities include the dictation of her memoirs, Shirley Muldowney's Tales from the Track, which Bill Stephens transcribed, and which Sports Publishing L.L.C. published in 2005.
+Muldowney's recent activities include the dictation of her memoirs, Shirley Muldowney's Tales from the Track, which Bill Stephens transcribed, and which Sports Publishing L.L.C. published in 2005.